 Effective 31 October 2021 BEDASHING acquired a 100% equity interest in Dazzling Beauty Salon - Sole Proprietorship ("Dazzling") was acquired for a consideration of AED 3,500 thousand.
 Dazzling a sole proprietorship existing and duly registered in the Emirate of Ras Al Khaimah and is engaged in women personal care and beauty and women hairdressing, trimming and styling.
-From the date of acquisition, Dazzling contributed revenue and profit to the Group amounting to AED 750 thousand and AED 313 thousand respectively.
-If the acquisition had taken place at the beginning of the year, Dazzling would have contributed revenue and profit to the Group amounting to AED 3,656 thousand and AED 754 thousand respectively.
+From the date of acquisition, Dazzling contributed revenue and profit to the Group amounting to AED 750 thousand and AED 313 thousand respectively, for the year ended 31 December 2021.
+If the acquisition had taken place at the beginning 2021, Dazzling would have contributed revenue and profit to the Group amounting to AED 3,656 thousand and AED 754 thousand respectively, for the year ended 31 December 2021.